lee-blake/CME-Commitment-to-Change/Documentation/GitHub.md

 This already falls under one of the scenarios above, but additionally, you should not be rude in the way you rewrite the history.
 Using `rebase` could result in giving you credit for someone else's work.
 Always check with that person first and make sure they are one of the reviewers when you open a PR.

+# Issue Sizing
+We use the [spectral types](https://en.wikipedia.org/wiki/Stellar_classification#Harvard_spectral_classification) of main-sequence stars for rough estimation of how many programmer-hours a feature will take.
+The spectral types of larger stars correspond with longer lengths of time.
+We only require the letter - numbers are optional and should be used to indicate certainty (lower=more certain, higher=less certain) on the accuracy of the estimate.
+Here are general guidelines:
+- M: Up to 1 hour
+- K: 1-2 hours
+- G: 2-4 hours
+- F: 4-6 hours
+- A: 6-8 hours
+- B: 8-12 hours
+- O: Over 12 hours